Email Matt at email@example.com

 Email Laura at firstname.lastname@example.org

 Laura Nealley is our Administrative Assistant.
 She runs the office and manages the church calendar, newsletter, and many other important things!
-She has 10+ years of experience in church offices and is enjoying the wonderful community at Centenary.
-She has one husband, two grown children and one small dog.
-A few fun facts: she is a Nationals fan, knows sign language (no longer fluent), and was once in the Guinness World Records book.
+She has 10+ years of experience in church offices and enjoys the wonderful community at Centenary.
+She has one husband, two grown children, and one special needs cat.
+A few fun facts: she is a fan of the Washington Nationals and Formula 1 racing, knows sign language (no longer fluent) and was once in the Guinness World Records book.

 Melissa Martinez has been a Nursery Worker and Sunday School teacher at Centenary since 2010.
 In her role she educates the children about God and helps them grow in their faith.
 Her favorite thing about Centenary is the history and the way it feels like a family.
 She was born in Brooklyn, NY, grew up in Henrico County and attended the Center for the Arts High School for dance.
 She continues to dance today and also enjoys working with kids in the community through the YMCA.